lovexyn0827/MessMod/README.md

 ##### `disableChunkLoadingCheckInCommands`

+Just as its name says.

+Possible values: true or false

+Default value: false

 ##### `disableExplosionExposureCalculation`

 Disable the calculation of explosion exposure to reduce the lag caused by stacked TNT explosions.
 This will also mean that blocks cannot prevent entities from being influenced by explosions.